 Anyone can be an Anon user — but you need to register if you want to participate in chat.
 If you’re in chat, look at the list of users; you’ll see a group that are just listed as Anon with a bunch of numbers behind that.
 These people haven’t registered for the site, but they can read what’s going on in the chat rooms.
 That’s fine — not everyone’s comfortable participating at first — but if you’re one of these people, you have to register to participate in both open chat and meetings.
 The registration process is simple, and you don’t have to give your real name at all if you don’t want to.

 12 Step Online does offer meeting attendance verification, and we receive a lot of questions about this program.
 It’s a subscription — but the charges involved pay for the software that validates, generates and disburses your attendance certificates for each meeting.
-You must participate (“share”) in every meeting you want confirmation for!
-Even if the system sends you an attendance verification form, these are audited — submitting invalid forms to receive invalid certificates can (and will) get your account flagged — and we aren’t going to lie to whoever’s demanding those forms.
-It doesn’t matter if your share is just, “here to listen thanks” — but you must participate.
+You must attend every meeting you want confirmation for!
+You must “check in” during or immediately following each meeting.
+If you do not check in during or right after a meeting, the form you submit for that meeting won’t be valid, and we won’t be able to verify your attendance.

 - Meetings are easy!